NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     /* get the attribute catalog entry from the attribute cache corresponding to the relation with Id=relid and with attribute_name=attrName  */

+    // if this call returns an error, return the appropriate error code

     // get rootBlock from the attribute catalog entry /* if Index does not exist for the attribute (check rootBlock == -1) */ {